Thayiya Madilalli

 Thayiya Madilalli is a 1981 Indian Kannada-language film directed by B. Subba Rao and produced by A. L. Abbaiah Naidu.
 The film stars Ashok, Aarathi, Udaykumar and Balakrishna.
 The musical score was composed by Satyam.
 Aarathi and Ashok, who played a brother-sister duo for the second time in this film (the first being Pavana Ganga), were a popular romantic pair of the time.
+Even though the movie failed to complete 100 days run in Bangalore, the movie achieved a rare feat of having completed a year long run in Bijapur (Jayshree theatre).

 Plot

 Ramiah, a poor man, leads a happy and content life.
 However, his peaceful existence is shattered when a malevolent criminal disrupts his family, causing the untimely deaths of both Ramiah and his beloved wife.
 Filled with anguish and a burning desire for vengeance, their son Raghav embarks on a perilous journey to confront the wrongdoer and restore justice for his parents' tragic fate.

 Soundtrack

 The music was composed by Satyam.